-There are two sections to this Handbook.
-The first section addresses policies and procedures specific to the WC Phlebotomy Technology program.
-The second section addresses policies and procedures applicable to students in any health science program at Weatherford College.
+This Handbook addresses policies and procedures specific to the WC Phlebotomy Technology program, as well as policies and procedures applicable to students in any Health Science program at Weatherford College.

 MEDICAL LABORATORY PROFESSIONALS

 The clinical laboratory pays a vital role in modern medical practice; with over half of all medical decisions based solely or in part on laboratory testing.
 Pathologists, medical laboratory scientists, medical laboratory technicians and phlebotomists are the medical laboratory professionals who make a vital contributions to clinical diagnosis by laboratory methods.
 The laboratory team is dedicated to providing quality laboratory services and maintaining a high standard of patient care.